Birth Injury and Maternity Compensation Claims

 Contact our birth injury solicitors

-If you or your baby have suffered from negligent maternity care, our birth injury lawyers are here to help.
+If you or your baby has suffered from negligent maternity care, our birth injury lawyers are here to help.
 We work with families all over England and Wales from our offices across Bristol, in Bedminster, Bishopston, Bristol city centre, Kingswood and Thornbury.

 For an initial, no-obligation chat, call us on 0117 325 2929 or fill out our online enquiry form.